 Yves Saint Laurent is a biographical drama directed by Jalil Lespert released in 2014.
 The film stars Pierre Niney as Yves Saint Laurent when he becomes the head of design at La Maison Dior, following the creation of his 1958 spring collection that saved the house from financial ruin and renewed interest in couture fashion.

-During production, 77 costumes used in the film were original pieces from the Yves Saint Laurent archives along with up to 60 costumes created from lost sketches by the designer.
-Since this film takes place just as his career launches, audiences are given a clear idea of the designer’s style upon which his fashion house was built upon.
+During production, 77 costumes used in the film were original pieces from the Yves Saint Laurent archives, along with up to 60 costumes created from lost sketches by the designer.
+Since this film takes place just as his career launches, audiences are given a clear idea of the designer's style upon which his fashion house was built upon.
 The key feature of his first collection featured in the film is the Trapeze line.
 This silhouette flairs out to form a fitted shoulder, creating a fluid shape.
-This was a major shift from the cinched waist, made popular by Dior.
+It was a significant shift from the cinched waist, made famous by Dior.

 Phantom Thread (2017)

-At the time the U.K. had ended its clothing rationing and couture once again became popular.
-Phantom Thread allows viewers a close look at the creative process for creating contour outfits, as the film pulls inspiration from the work of many designers including Christian Dior, Cristóbal Balenciaga and Charles James.
+At the time, the U.K. had ended its clothing rationing, and couture once again became popular.
+Phantom Thread allows viewers a close look at the creative process for creating contour outfits.
+The film pulls inspiration from the work of many designers, including Christian Dior, Cristóbal Balenciaga and Charles James.
 The film also touches on the ever-evolving nature of fashion and how designers must continue to adapt their style to meet ever-changing demands.

 Haute Couture Events